 Eskies almost exclusively have bright white coats, but they can occasionally have cream-colored markings.
 Their strong, compact, and muscular bodies make them capable of performing agility skills, and they move with an adorably confident and spry gait.

 High-spirited and cheery, American Eskimo dogs make great companion pets because of their well-behaved and friendly disposition.
-They're fiercely loyal to their humans while also having a gentle temperament, so they make excellent family dogs and do well around children.
+They're loyal to their humans and have a gentle temperament, so they make excellent family dogs and do well around children.

 Eskies are a sensitive breed that are completely devoted to their families.
 As with any dog, Wright finds: "They understand human intonation and words.
 They appear capable of relating to the social nature and emotional stresses of our lives."

-Because they are so loyal to their families, they can be a bit shy and apprehensive around strangers.
+Because they are so loyal to their families, American Eskimo dogs can be a bit shy and apprehensive around strangers.
 They will let their voice be heard if they sense danger for their family, so don't be surprised if your Eskie barks at the delivery person or someone walking down the road.

 Because Eskies are so attached to their families, they are definitely indoor dogs and don't like being left outside by themselves in the backyard.
 Therefore, these little guys can make great apartment dogs, provided they're walked regularly.